The more I spoke, the more I gained confidence

 If you’re reading this and you don’t have a stammer, if there’s one thing I can say, it’s be nice.
 You never know what battle someone is facing, even if they’re standing right in front of you.

-If you’d like to help with stammering, including finding your local NHS speech & language therapy service, see our Therapy & courses section.
+If you’d like to help with stammering, including finding your local NHS speech & language therapy service, see One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.

 Would you like to contribute an article for our site?
 See Submit Something For The Site.